 Whether we intend to or not, we accumulate things.
 Nowadays, a lot of our clutter is digital.
 Files, notes, images, videos, information of all kinds, and more.

-Take Evernote, for example.
-It's a very popular tool for capturing and organizing information of all kinds.
-I know more than a couple of folks who put everything into Evernote.
-I'm sometimes shocked to see how much information, much of it irrelevant, that they collect.
+Take Osidian, for example.
+It’s a very popular tool for capturing and organizing information of all kinds.
+I know more than a couple of folks who put everything into Obsidian.
+I’m sometimes shocked to see how much information, much of it irrelevant, that they collect.

 In the end, this only adds to their digital and mental clutter.
 You can bet they’ll never take advantage of even 10% of that information.